cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 // ExtendVoteHandler can do something with h.mk and possibly h.state to create
-// a vote extension, such as fetching a series of prices for supported assets. func (h VoteExtensionHandler) ExtendVoteHandler(ctx sdk.Context, req abci.RequestExtendVote) abci.ResponseExtendVote {
+// a vote extension, such as fetching a series of prices for supported assets. func (h VoteExtensionHandler) ExtendVoteHandler(ctx sdk.Context, req abci.ExtendVoteRequest) abci.ExtendVoteResponse {
 	prices := GetPrices(ctx, h.mk.Assets())
 	bz, err := EncodePrices(h.cdc, prices)
 	if err != nil {